-In the world of eastern spirituality, it is widely assumed that the physical, mental, and material levels of reality are nothing more than an illusion that keeps us stuck in the cycle of suffering.
-At the sensory and cognitive levels we come to believe that we are solid individuals who are distinctly different from others.
-There is no doubting the magnificence of the human brain, but unfortunately it is from this very magnificence that an individual’s ego is created.
-By using, storing, and recalling a seemingly unlimited amount of information, the human brain constructs a self-image, labels sensory input, and makes judgments that are based upon our past experiences.
+In the world of Eastern spirituality, it is widely assumed that the physical, mental, and material levels of reality are nothing more than an illusion that keeps us stuck in the cycle of suffering.
+At the sensory and cognitive levels, we come to believe that we are solid individuals who are distinctly different from others.
+There is no doubting the magnificence of the human brain, but unfortunately, it is from this very magnificence that an individual’s ego is created.
+By using, storing, and recalling a seemingly unlimited amount of information, the human brain constructs a self-image, labels sensory input, and makes judgments that are based on our past experiences.

 The Illusion of Self:

 By examining the various parts of your self-image, or ego, it will become quite clear to see how your true self is beyond the limiting and faulty characteristics that you believe yourself to be.
 The truth is that you are not your physical body, you are not your thoughts, you are not your emotions, and you are not your social identity.
 In reality, these are the very components of the ego that create the illusion of self.